tinysheep007/GRE-Review/mathMistakes.md

 - area: 1/2 * (base1 + base2) * h

 ### circle
+- always try to see if you can move the arc and maybe there is other extreme ways to make the graph

 - length of arc is calculated by: arc length /  perimeter of circle = center angle / 360